|

 Church, and your wedding, if perfromed in NJ or NY, perfectly legal.

-border, those were the only states I investigated prior to becoming ordained.
-As is indicated
+were the only states I originally investigated prior to becoming ordained.
+As is indicated on

-on the official state websites linked below, these states are very liberal about what sort
+the official state websites linked below, these states are very liberal about what sort of

 The laws, or at least the official state